Capture & Analysis Options dialog box settings

 If this option is enabled, Streamline discards all data when you terminate the capture.
 Use this option if you only want to see the data that streams during a capture session and do not want to generate a capture.

-If you use this option, a red x appears over the Terminate Capture button in the Live view.
+If you select this option, the Stop capture and analyze button in the Live view is disabled.

 - The length of the capture session, in minutes and seconds.
 For example, enter 1:05 for 1 minute and 5 seconds.
 If you do not provide a value here, the capture session continues until you stop it manually, or the buffer is full.